-Selecting a degree program in Germany is one of the most important decisions in your study journey.
-With hundreds of universities and thousands of programs—many offered in English—students need a structured approach to find what truly fits their goals.
-This guide covers the essential steps, common pitfalls, and practical tools to help you choose confidently.
+Selecting a degree program in Germany is one of the most important decisions in your academic journey.
+With hundreds of universities and thousands of programs — many offered in English — students need a structured approach to find what truly fits their goals.
+This guide outlines essential steps, common pitfalls, and practical tools to help you decide confidently.

 Start With Your Interests & Long-Term Goals